Hangseshwari Temple

 Bansberia is an industrial town positioned in between Bandel and Tribeni.
 Rani Hanseswari was the mother of Raja Nrisingha Deb Roy, hence the deity is worshipped as Maa Hanseswari.
 The deity is worshipped as a form of Maa Kali in Hindu mythology.
 The temple complex has another temple — Ananta Basudeba temple — besides the main temple.
 Also near is the Swanbhaba Kali temple built by Raja Nrisinha Deb Roy Mahasay in 1788.
 The Hanseswari temple has a distinctive architecture different from the usual pattern present in this area, consisting 13 minars or Ratnas, each built as a blooming lotus bud.
 The inner structure of the building resembles human anatomy.
 It was started by Raja Nrisingha Deb Roy Mahasay and later completed by his widow wife Rani Sankari in 1814.

-The architecture of the temples is the representation of "Tantrik Satchakrabhed".The structure tells about the structure of a Human Body.
-Because the five storied temple is like the five parts of our Human body, such as : Bajraksha, Ira, Chitrini, Pingala and Sushumna.
+The architecture of the temples is the representation of "Tantrik Satchakrabhed".
+The structure tells about the structure of a human body, because the five storied temple is like the five parts of the human body, namely, Bajraksha, Ira, Chitrini, Pingala and Sushumna.